qiaochen/TextClsApp/README.md

 ![img](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/February/5a8e41a1_screen-shot-2018-02-21-at-8.05.18-pm/screen-shot-2018-02-21-at-8.05.18-pm.png)

-In a new web browser window, type in the following in the url bar:
+In a new web browser window, type in the following url and press enter:
 ```
 https://SPACEID-3001.SPACEDOMAIN
 ```